simonswu23/Scripts/README.md

 - Copy this folder into the same directory

 ## General
+  - Incoming Giga Evolution Changes
+    - Giga evolution typing / stat / ability rework (to be updated in the future)
+    - Giga evolutions now require no held item (Giga stone still required to be in bag)
+    - Giga evolutions now double the user's HP, but don't provide additional BST increases (some stat resdistributions)
+    - Giga evolutions now do not count as a mega evolution, meaning each team can have both one giga and mega evolution

   - Aqua Ring
     - also cures the user's status at the end of each turn